aws/eks-anywhere/designs/generic-git-provider-gitops.md

     - generic git provider will use `git ls-remote` or similar to validate existence of remote and branch ref.
     - Provider specific methods will be used for specific providers like GitHub, using the provider API to check the status of the remote.
 - if the repository does not exist, we determine if we can create it for the user; if we can, we will do so, and initialize it.
-- if the repository does exist, we will proceed as we do today, cloning and initializing it as needed.
+- if the repository does not exist, we will proceed as we do today, cloning and initializing it as needed.

 Preflight validations will be executed to check the existence of the repository at CLI run time; if it does not exist, and the provider does not support repository creation, we will return a validation error.
 We will perform another validation durning the flux installation tasks to take care of cases such as the repository being deleted between preflight validations and the start of the task.

 The CLI code will check for the presence of a git provider in the method [`BootstrapToolkitsComponents(ctx context.Context, cluster *types.Cluster, gitOpsConfig *v1alpha1.GitOpsConfig)`](https://github.com/aws/eks-anywhere/blob/main/pkg/executables/flux.go#L32), and execute a provider-specific sub method (e.g. `boostrapToolkitsComponentsGit`, `bootstrapToolkitsComponentsGithub`) depending on which provider field is present in the GitOpsConfig (e.g. `Github` is non-nil; `Git` is non-nil, etc).
 This will execute the logic needed to check for the existence of the repository, call the appropriate `flux bootstrap` command for our provider, and proceed to the generic cloning and initialization tasks.

+### `flux bootstrap git`
+[`flux bootstrap git`](https://fluxcd.io/docs/cmd/flux_bootstrap_git/) will be called to bootstrap the cluster with the `git` provider.

+flux bootstrap git will make use of the following parameters:
+- url: Git repository URL
+- password: basic authentication password
+- private-key-file: path to a private key file used for authenticating to the Git SSH server

+The private key file path, if provided, will allow us to mount the file from the users admin machine filesystem into the flux executable container at runtime.

 ### API Design
 We will add a `gitProviderRef` to the `GitOpsConfig` which will point to a git provider.
 This provider will contain the needed configuration for bootstrapping flux.

 The GitOps specific configuration, such as `fluxSystemNamespace` and `clusterConfigPath` will remain at the level of the `flux` configuration.
 But the `flux` configuration will refer to a `gitProviderRef` which contains the git-specific configuration.

+The existing `GitHub` field of the `Flux` spec will be deprecated but still functional, superceded by a reference to a `GithubGitConfig` reference.

+### GitOpsConfig with `gitProviderRef`
 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1
 kind: GitOpsConfig